drewwdev/katas-template/codewars/csharp/7-kyu/SumOfAllTheMultiplesOf3or5/README.md

 Your task is to write function findSum.

-Upto and including n, this function will return the sum of all multiples of 3 and 5.
+Upcto and including n, this function will return the sum of all multiples of 3 and 5.

 For example: